Teaching for Change Developing Rosenwald Teaching Guide

 Sears, Roebuck and Co. magnate Julius Rosenwald was influenced by the teachings of Rabbi Emil Hirsch to become a philanthropist.
 He established the Rosenwald Fund to provide seed grants for more than 5,500 schools for rural African American children in southern states at a time when most were barred from public schools.
 From 1915 to 1932, 660,000 rural African-American students in the South attended Rosenwald funded schools.
 Those schools were also funded, staffed, and built by the local African-American community who were in effect double taxed—paying state taxes for public schools they could not attend and contributing a third or more of the funds for the Rosenwald Schools.
 Rosenwald also funded several of the first YMCAs for African-Americans, housing in Chicago, and fellowships to African-Americans including W. E. B. DuBois, Augusta Savage, Ralph Ellison, Zora Neale Hurston, James Baldwin, and Jacob Lawrence.

 Teaching for Change held two convenings with social justice teachers in the D.C. area to develop the themes for the teaching guide.
-The teachers developed lessons which are now ready for field testing.
-Thanks to a contract from the filmmaker, funded by two foundation grants, teachers will receive an honorarium for writing lessons and/or field testing.
+Some of the teachers are drafting lessons, listed below.

 1. Meet and Greet Key Historical Figures